Dracula is a 1958 UK horror by Terrence Fisher. With Peter Cushing, Christopher Lee and Michael Gough.

 UK: A longer UK version was included without an obvious BBFC database entry for:

-2018 Powerhouse Hammer Volume 2 [UK video version + cut TV version] R0 Blu-ray
+2021 Powerhouse Standard Edition [UK video version + cut TV version] R0 Blu-ray

 The UK Video Version has an additional scene with Alan showing and a not quite clear topless Denise in the bath.

-2018 Powerhouse Hammer Volume 2 [UK video version + cut TV version] R0 Blu-ray
+2021 Powerhouse Standard Edition [UK video version + cut TV version] R0 Blu-ray

 From IMDb.
 The TV arm of Columbia, Screen Gems, syndicated a toned down 107 min. print to US television for years.
 The running time of the UK release seems to tally with the TV version.
 US: Presumably the TV version is MPAA Unrated for: